On this page:

 We had to change the subject.

 After lunch, which I thoroughly enjoyed, we continued on.
-A bird pf prey hovered over a field over the road, then swooped down, and flying off to a tree on our side of the road either to eat its catch or to reconsider its tactics.
+A bird pf prey hovered over a field over the road, then swooped down, and flew off to a tree on our side of the road either to eat its catch or to reconsider its tactics.

 We got to Rudchester Fort (Vindobala), which lies under a farm and under the land on the opposite side of the road.
 The landscape was much less bleak, more domesticated but his point, with roads and farms and buildings.